apalarcon/LATTIN-docs/docs/source/introduction.rst

 LATTIN: Lagrangian Atmospheric moisTure and heaT trackINg
 =================================
-Lagrangian Atmospheric moisTure and heaT trackINg (LATTINv1.0.4) is a software developed in Python and Fortran for the study of moisture sources and sinks.
-It has been developed within the LAGRIMA and SETESTRELO projects at the EPhysLab (Environmental Physics Laboratory) at the University of Vigo.
+Lagrangian Atmospheric moisTure and heaT trackINg (LATTINv1.0.4) is a software developed in Python and Fortran for the study of moisture and heat sources.
+It has been developed within the SETESTRELO project at the EPhysLab (Environmental Physics Laboratory) at the University of Vigo.

 .. code-block:: none